How to write a book press release: Examples, templates & more

 You shouldn't judge a book by its cover, but you should judge a book by its title.
 And its cover.
 Actually, judge a book by the whole book.
 Who am I to gatekeep how you judge things?

-Anyway, a good title is key to hooking an audience.
+Anyway, a good title is key to hooking your target audience – that goes doubly for your press release headline.

 Unless the author is Maya Angelou or Stephen King, odds are potential readers are going to want a summary of the book.
 (And if this is in fact Stephen King reading this, hello, I love you.)

-Writing a good book summary is an art because you don't want to give away the entire plot, but you don't want it to be so vague that people aren't interested.
+Include a one-liner summary of your book, and follow it up with a (slightly) longer summary.
 A great book summary differentiates a book from the rest in the genre but stays ambiguous enough to avoid spoilers.

 Don't be Patrick Rothfuss.